michael-milette/moodle-local_aiid/README.md

 See https://docs.moodle.org/en/Installing_plugins for details on installing Moodle plugins.

-This plugin requries a commercial subscription via a paid or trial OpenAI account.
+This plugin requires a commercial subscription via a paid or trial OpenAI account.
 To get started, create an OpenAI account [here](https://openai.com/api/).
 Once a paid account is created, all you need to do is to create an API key and add it to the plugin settings.

 AI Course Designer for Moodle includes the following settings.
 These are available on the plugin's **Settings** page by going to: